ckelly27/DSC599_Capstone/README.md

 ![grad cam prediction explanation](figures/grad_cam.png)

 #### Transfer Model Chameleon Benchmark
-Testing the transfer model on the Chameleon dataset demonstrated that the model fails to generalize across different datasets.
-It failed to distinguish well between authentic and inauthentic images.
+Testing the transfer model on the Chameleon dataset revealed that it struggles to generalize to unseen data.
+Although the model achieved high performance on the validation set, it failed to maintain this effectiveness when evaluated on the Chameleon benchmark.
+The model showed a strong bias toward predicting images as real, with a recall of 0.83 for the real class but only 0.20 for the AI-generated class.
+This imbalance indicates that while the model can reliably identify authentic images, it performs poorly in detecting AI-generated ones.

 | Class   | Precision | Recall | F1-Score | Support |
 |---------|-----------|--------|----------|---------|